rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 rabbitadmin import -V NEW_VHOST NEW_VHOST.json
 ```

-### Point Consumers to the New Virtual Host
+### Point Consumers to use Quorum Queues in the new Virtual Host

-At this point it should be possible to point consumers to the new
+Consumers of the migrated queues can now access the new queues by updating the connection parameters to connect to the new virtual host.
+The federation linksstart to pull in messages from the original queues.

-virtual host by updating the connection parameters.
+As with a blue-green cluster, after all consumers are migrated, you might need to also add shovels to [move the backlog of the original queues to the new queues](#shovel-remaining-messages) more efficiently than federation.
+For more information, refer to [Drain Messages](https://rabbitmq.com/blue-green-upgrade.html#drain-messages).

 ### Point Producers to the New Virtual Host

-Producers can now be also pointed to the new virtual host.
+Once the original queues are empty (or nearly empty if you do not require full message ordering), the producers should be stopped, reconfigured to use the new queue declarations and vhost like the consumers, and restarted.
+Federated exchanges in the old virtual host should also be stopped and equivalent exchanges should be added in the new virtual host.
+The original queues can be removed once they are fully empty and no messages are passing through them.

-When the consumers are stopped, turn off federated exchanges in the old vhost and enabled them in the new one.
+When the consumers are stopped, turn off federated exchanges in the old virtual host and turn them on the in the new one.
+The original queues can be removed once they are completely empty and no messages are passing through them.

-Under sufficient system load messages from the old virtual host will
+Under sufficient system, load messages from the old virtual host will
 not be picked up.
-If message ordering is important then ordering should
+If message ordering is important, then ordering should
 be completed in these steps: stop producers, shovel remaining messages to the new
 virtual host, and start consumers on the new virtual host.

-### Shovel Remaining Messages to the New Virtual Host
+### <a id="shovel-remaining-messages" class="anchor" href="#shovel-remaining-messages">Shovel Remaining Messages to the New Virtual Host</a>

 For every non-empty queue in the old virtual host, a shovel needs to be configured.
 For example: